-- 1. requires the covered employers to give their employees a written description of the quotas they must meet and any possible adverse employment actions they may face for failing to do so; - 2. prohibits the employers from using quotas that (a) prevent compliance with the state law on meal periods, (b) interfere with the employee using bathroom facilities, or (c) use certain methods to measure work; and - 3. sets recordkeeping requirements for employers and requires them to give copies of their quota records to current or former employees who believe that meeting a quota caused a violation of certain provisions in the bill.
+- requires the covered employers to give their employees a written description of the quotas they must meet and any possible adverse employment actions they may face for failing to do so; - 2. prohibits the employers from using quotas that (a) prevent compliance with the state law on meal periods or (b) interfere with the employee using bathroom facilities; and - 3. sets recordkeeping requirements for employers and requires them to give copies of their quota records to current or former employees who believe that meeting a quota caused a violation of certain provisions in the bill.

 The bill allows an employee aggrieved by a violation of the bill's provisions to bring a civil action in Superior Court, which may assess civil penalties for violations.
-It also prohibits employers from discharging or retaliating against employees solely because they requested their quota records or filed a civil action, and creates a rebuttable presumption that a violation occurred if this happens within 90 days after the request or filing.
+It also prohibits employers from discharging or retaliating against employees solely because they requested their quota records or filed a civil action, and creates a rebuttable presumption that a violation occurred if this happens within

+90 days after the request or filing.